 The University takes a holistic and proactive approach to wellbeing recognising that students within our target group are likely to benefit most from these interventions.
-This is an area of substantial financial investment and was coordinated through our Wellbeing Action Plan introduced in 2018-19.
-The plan ensured that all students have access to wellbeing information and are aware of the support available including links to local charities that may be of use to students.
+This is an area of substantial financial investment and is coordinated through our Wellbeing Action Plan introduced in 2018-19.
+The plan will ensure that all students have access to wellbeing information and are aware of the support available including links to local charities that may be of use to students.
 Our whole-University approach will see the implementation of a comprehensive, mainstreamed wellbeing programme with targeted events, initiatives, online self-guided materials and information for students with psycho educational needs, mental health conditions and a range of disabilities.
 Researchers in our Psychology Department are involved in the development and evaluation of interventions, as are student representatives who sit on recruitment panels for student-facing posts in this area.
-A post was created in 2019 to specifically support Faculties and students in developing proactive peer-led initiatives from 2019-2020.
-We introduced the use of wellbeing mobile Apps to build emotional strength and resilience from 2019-20.
-A university wellbeing model is being developed for 2022/23 that extends the University's approach to wellbeing to include all services.
+A post was created in 2019 to specifically support

+Faculties and students in developing proactive peer-led initiatives from 2019-2020.
+We also plan to pilot the use of wellbeing mobile Apps to build emotional strength and resilience from 2019-20.
 We will monitor the impact on target group gap reduction, use learning about what works to refine our interventions and will incorporate the Student Minds Mental Health Charter throughout the duration of the plan.
 Continuous improvement will be informed through developmental evaluation.